Sobansaud/Gemini_cli_guide/MCP_Server.md

-# Day 2: Connect GitHub MCP Server with Gemini CLI (Remote Server)
+# Part 2: Connect GitHub MCP Server with Gemini CLI (Remote Server)

 Learn how to securely connect the GitHub MCP Server to your Google Gemini CLI using a remote (hosted) server—no Docker required.
 This method is simple, quick, and designed for modern workflows.